All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 But it cannot witness it.

-That capacity — to witness meaning as it arises — is uniquely human.
+That capacity—to witness meaning as it arises—

-But to make ourselves capable of deeper recognition.
+It is to make ourselves capable of deeper recognition.

 Chapter 3: Language as Cognitive Architecture